WKHAllen/dtplib/README.md

 `recvDir` is the directory in which files will be put in when received.
 If `daemon` is True, all threads spawned will be daemon threads.
 If `jsonEncode` is True, packets will be encoded using json instad of pickle.
+If `ignoreErrors` is True, all errors will be ignored.

 ### Starting the server